kinnara-digital-studio/kecak-workflow/docs/gettingStarted_Overview.md

 # Overview

+Workflow is defined as tasks, required steps, and information moved (in and/or out) of any business process.
+Depending on the size and complexity of the organization, workflows may be A formal process or A very informal one so that no one really recognizes it as an actual workflow.

 Managing business processes can be cumbersome and time consuming.
 Our Kecak Workflow platform helps focusing in the core business, instead of administrative problems.

 # KECAK WORKFLOW